iefanx/AppCore/README.md

 **Key Features:**

-* **Native App Launcher:** Organize and seamlessly launch or multitask between you favorite native apps and websites.
+* **Native App Launcher:** Store, organize, and launch your favorite apps and websites seamlessly.
+Easily switch between them and multitask effortlessly.
 * **URL & Text Store:** Quickly access frequently used websites and securely store important text with advanced local encryption.
 * **Built-in Browser:** Enjoy native custom tabs, lightning-fast performance, multitasking with floating windows, and trustless extension/account sync with your default browser.
 * **Super Search:** Quickly find anything in AppCore, including pinned/installed apps, URLs, notes, and even web searches.
 Use AI queries and DDG bangs for more complex or platform-specific searches.